 - Impeccable project organization.
 This approach creates a good environment for efficient planning, in-depth analysis, and task delegation.
 You can decide which services to outsource and which tasks to work on in your office.

 - Optimal costs.
 Software outsourcing allows for reducing costs.
-On the other hand, in-house engineering is more cost-efficient in the long-term perspective.
-The hybrid approach allows deciding which offshore specialists to cooperate with and which ones would be better to hire on site.
+On the other hand, in-house engineering is more cost-efficient from a long-term perspective.
+The hybrid approach allows deciding which offshore specialists to cooperate with and which would be better to hire on-site.

 Cons of the hybrid approach